getreu/tp-note/docs/source/tp-note--manpage.md

 <document-body>
 ```

-There is no restriction about the markup language used in the note's text body.
+There is no restriction about the markup language being used in the note's text
-However, the default templates assume that Markdown and the file extension
+body.
+However, the default templates assume Markdown and the file extension
-'`.md`' is used.
-Both can be changed easily by adapting _Tp-Note_'s
+'`.txt`'.
+Both can be changed easily by adapting _Tp-Note_'s configuration file.
-configuration file.
+Besides the requirements concerning its header, a valid _Tp-Note_ file must have
+a filename extension that is listed in one of the configuration file variables:
+'`[filename] extension_*`'.
+The latter also determine which internal markup
+language render is called for _Tp-Note_'s renderer feature.